Last updated: 15.08.2024

 Integration licence and invoicing licence

-To be able to connect (integrate) Opter with Fortnox, you need an integration licence.
-You also need a software licence for invoicing in Fortnox.
-You can order these licences (also called "applications" and "add-ons") yourself in the Fortnox application.
+To be able to connect (integrate) Opter to Fortnox, you need an integration licence.
+You also need to have a software licence for invoicing in Fortnox.
+These licences (also called "programs" and "add-ons") can be ordered in the Fortnox program.
 Contact Fortnox if you need more information about your licences.

 Payment imports require the software licences for invoicing and accounting in Fortnox.